swiftlang/swift-java/README.md

 This repository contains two approaches to Swift/Java interoperability.

-- Swift library (`JavaKit`) and bindings generator that allows a Swift program to make use of Java libraries by wrapping Java classes in corresponding Swift types, allowing Swift to directly call any wrapped Java API.
+- Swift library (`SwiftJava`) and bindings generator that allows a Swift program to make use of Java libraries by wrapping Java classes in corresponding Swift types, allowing Swift to directly call any wrapped Java API.
 - The `swift-java` tool which which offers automated ways to import or "extract" bindings to sources or libraries in either language.
 The results are bindings for Swift or Java.

 ## :construction: :construction: :construction: Early Development :construction: :construction: :construction: